Ananya10-Coder/Fraud-Detection-System/README.md

 * Tableau helps communicate fraud insights across business units
 * Even simple ML models, when based on rich features, can perform well
 * Structuring a project into modular, reusable parts improves maintainability and storytelling

-> 💬 This project was built as part of my personal portfolio to demonstrate full-stack data skills: SQL + ML + BI.